Historicity of King Arthur: Historiography

 In 2003, Thomas Charles-Edwards' book on the period only mentioned Arthur in the context of a later Welsh story.
 In 2004, Francis Pryor dismissed the evidence that Arthur existed but says that proving he did not exist is as impossible as proving that he did.
 In 2007, O. J. Padel in the Oxford Dictionary of National Biography described Arthur as a "legendary warrior and supposed king of Britain".
 He was less dismissive in 2014, describing Arthur as "originally legendary or historical", but also cited the failure of the tenth century Welsh poem Armes Prydein, which prophesied the expulsion of the English from Britain, to mention Arthur among the ancient heroes who would return to lead the resistance.

 In a 2007 review, Howard Wiseman followed Sheppard Frere (1967), saying that "the evidence allows, not requires belief", and follows Christopher Snyder (2000) in emphasising the need for a better understanding of the period, regardless of whether Arthur existed.
 In 2011, Robin Fleming's history of the period did not mention Arthur at all.
 In 2013, Guy Halsall reported that "among the academic community, the sceptics have decisively carried the day".
-In 2018, Nicholas Higham refuted all the outstanding claims for a historical Arthur, summarising his position as: "That Arthur has produced extraordinary quantities of 'smoke' is in large part because he is so well suited to be a fulcrum of make-believe.
+In 2018, Nicholas J. Higham dismissed all the outstanding claims for a historical Arthur, summarising his position as: "That Arthur has produced extraordinary quantities of 'smoke' is in large part because he is so well suited to be a fulcrum of make-believe.
 But there is no historical 'fire' underlying the stories that congregated around him, just 'highland mist'."
 His book has been generally praised.

 In a 2018 review, Tom Shippey summarised the situation as "modern academic historians want nothing to do with King Arthur."
 In a 2019 review, Brian David reported that "Few topics in late antique and medieval history elicit scholarly groans quite like the idea of a supposedly 'factual' King Arthur.
 Yet historians and other scholars made cases for Arthur’s existence in historical and literary studies until the 1980s.
 For academics today, the question of the realism of King Arthur has been largely banished to popular books, video games, and movies."

 Andrew Breeze argued in 2015 and 2020 that Arthur was historical, and claims to have identified the locations of his battles as well as the place and date of his death.
 However, his conclusions were disputed.